gkovacs75/SecurityFundamentals/README.md

 - For a custom sitionation such as (Age>18) we have to create a custom requirement.
 - Each Requirement has to have a corresponding Authorization handeler
 - Authorization middleware uses IAuthorizationService (just like the Authentication middleware uses IAuthenticationService)
+- For the custom case, you need to create a class that derives from AuthorizationHandeler
+- So,
+    - the Policy is applied to a certain page
+    - which contains a custom requirement (Requirement1)
+    - we have a Requirement1AuthorizationHandeler to check the requirement
+    - the AuthorizationService will be invoked by the Authorization middleware
+    - which completes the check, so now you are either granted access or denied

+- [Authorize] - denies anonymous access
+- Core knows that your login page is: \Account\Login